 - Create an “info point” about youth-related issues in the center of town/village, at high schools, or at university centers.

 - Organize an exhibition.
 Get permission to use a public space for an arts exhibit, which showcases the challenges of young people today or how young people are contributing to development.
 Try to involve young people in the domains of culture, arts and music, to raise awareness on youth-related issues.

 - Write to your Minister of Youth to inform him or her about the challenges young people face in their daily lives and to suggest solutions.
 A list of Ministers of Youth can be found at www.un.org/youth.

-A variety of informational material, such as the logo for the International Year of Youth, is available on the International Year of Youth website: http://social.un.org/youthyear.
-If you would like to use the logo for your event, read the guidelines for the logo and fill out the liability waiver form available for download on the site.
-Please check the International Year of Youth website for regular updates.
+A variety of informational material, such as the logo for the International Year of Youth, will be made available on the International Youth Day Trello board, which will be made public ahead of International Youth Day.
+If you would like to use the logo for your event, read the guidelines for the logo and fill out the liability waiver form, which will also be made available for download.